pyfsi/coconut/coupling_components/coupled_solvers/models/models.md

 Reuse may greatly improve the convergence speed and stability.
 The optimal value of `q` is problem dependent.
 Typically, however, an optimal value is around 10.

 This model is matrix-free, due to an implementation using QR-decomposition.
 With matrix-free is meant that no large dense matrices are constructed, not that no matrices are used at all.
 The $R$ matrix from the QR-decomposition has to be invertible.
-Therefore, (almost) linear columns in the matrix containing the input information from the current and previous time steps should be removed.
+Therefore, (almost) linearly dependent columns in the matrix containing the input information from the current and previous time steps should be removed.
 This is called filtering.
 The larger `q`, the more important filtering becomes.
 If the diagonal element in $R$ is smaller than an absolute tolerance level `min_significant`, the corresponding column is removed.
 The implementation is as such that the most recent information is kept.